-St Vincent's Health Australia recommends that the Committee consider as part of its final report the following strategies that minimise meth/amphetamine use and reduce the high demand for meth/amphetamines in Australia.
+St Vincent's Heath Australia recommends that the National Ice Taskforce consider the following issues when developing a national action strategy.

-- 1. That the Committee recommends the Federal Government develop a sustained and comprehensive stigma reduction strategy to improve community and service understanding and attitudes towards meth/amphetamine use and dependence, and enables affected individuals to seek treatment and help. - This could be achieved by developing guidelines, in liaison with media representatives, on the reporting of meth/amphetamine issues with a strong message that treatment works, and promoting the use of a single national telephone number and internet site for information, advice and referral. - 2.
-That the Committee strongly considers the broader social determinants and drug use, and seeks to reduce social inequality and lack of opportunity through whole of government partnerships and integrated services approach. - As a pre-eminent health care provider in Australia, we would welcome an opportunity to be involved in a whole of government social determinants response and provide insights into the necessary health responses that support people to recover from dependence, reconnect with the community, and empower them to avoid the cycles that lead to unemployment, homelessness, poverty, family breakdown and drug use. - 3.
-That the Committee considers the evidence that states meth/amphetamine users are predominantly poly-drug users and that a single drug strategy may prove to be counterproductive from a supply, demand and harm reduction perspective. - 4.
-That the Committee recommends that any social marketing campaign(s) developed are targeted to affected and at-risk communities; directed at minimising harm associated with meth/amphetamine use; include effective public health messages about other substances and not just meth/amphetamine; are consistent among all levels of government; and, developed by and for targeted communities. - 5.
-That the Committee identifies meth/amphetamine use and disorder as a major health issue, with a focus on the role of the medical specialist in contributing to the process of harm reduction. - 6.
-That the Committee advocate for the Federal Government to take a national approach to funding for treatment research for meth/amphetamine use disorder.
-This should be done in collaboration with the appropriate levels of Government, national funding agencies, research bodies and private industry. - In particular, adequate research funds for pharmacotherapy for the treatment of methamphetamine dependence, including agonist pharmacotherapies that have been shown to have promise or are under investigation such as lisdexamfetamine at St Vincent's Hospital Sydney and Newcastle Hospital, Hunter New England.
+1. That the Taskforce recommends the Federal Government develop a sustained and comprehensive stigma reduction strategy to improve community and service understanding and attitudes towards meth/amphetamine use and dependence, and enables affected individuals to seek treatment and help.

+This could be achieved by developing guidelines, in liaison with media representatives, on the reporting of meth/amphetamine issues with a strong message that treatment works, and promoting the use of a single national telephone number and internet site for information, advice and referral.

+- 2. That the Taskforce's National Ice Action Strategy identifies meth/amphetamine use and disorder as a major health issue, with a focus on the role of the medical specialist in contributing to the process of harm reduction. - 3.
+That the Taskforce's National Ice Action Strategy strongly considers the broader social determinants of health and drug use, and seeks to reduce social inequality and lack of opportunity through whole of government partnerships and integrated services approach. - 4.
+That the Taskforce's National Ice Action Strategy considers the evidence that states meth/amphetamine users are predominantly poly-drug users and that a single drug strategy may prove to be counterproductive from a supply, demand and harm reduction perspective.

+That the Taskforce recommends that any social marketing campaign(s) developed are targeted to affected and at-risk communities, directed at reducing harm, minimising harm associated with meth/amphetamine use, include effective public health messages about other substances and not just meth/amphetamine, are consistent among all levels of government, and developed by and for targeted communities.